Meet Our Counselors & Staff

 Allyson Topps is the Rhodes Student Associate for the Counseling Center for the 2014-2015 academic year.
-A senior from Birmingham, Alabama, she is a Commerce and Business major with a Spanish minor.
+A senior from Memphis, TN, she is a Psychology major with an Education and African Studies double minor.
 She updates the website, researches mental health issues, develops outreach opportunities, plans various events, and creates promotional publications.
-She loves spending time with family and friends, trying new things, and spending hours watching YouTube gurus.
+She enjoys spending time with family and friends, trying new things, and spending hours watching YouTube gurus.

-Destiny Smith is the work study student in the Rhodes Counseling Center for the 2013-2014 academic year.
-Hailing from Little Rock, Arkansas, Destiny is a senior, majoring in psychology with a minor in African American studies.
+Rachel Glazer is the work study student in the Rhodes Counseling Center for the 2014-2015 academic year.
 As a work study student, she assists the RSA and counselors with planning and executing events, as well as performing various errands needed in the Counseling Center.